Authentic Lessons for 21st Century Learning

 Mini Explore

-Return to the same images we viewed on slides 8 and 9 by showing slide 11 and discussing them in relation to the essential question.
+Return to the same images we viewed on slides 8 and 9 and discuss them in relation to the essential question.
 Ask students if they think these would be considered stealing and to explain why or why not.

 Have students get up and moving by using a modified Four Corners strategy.
 Have students who strongly agree that it is stealing stand in one corner and students who strongly believe that it isn’t stand in the opposite corner.
 Then, have those groups discuss their opinions and share out to the whole class.